Marie McDonald: Personal life

 McDonald's seven marriages and various romances kept her in the media throughout her career.
 Her first marriage was to sportswriter Richard Allord in 1940.
 The marriage was annulled after three weeks.
-In January 1943, she married her agent, Victor Orsatti, in Reno, Nevada.
+In January 1943, she married her agent Victor Orsatti in Reno, Nevada.
 They divorced in May 1947.
 While awaiting her divorce from Orsatti, McDonald had an affair with mobster Benjamin "Bugsy" Siegel.
 Siegel reportedly dumped McDonald because of her chronic tardiness.

 McDonald's third and fourth marriages were to millionaire shoe manufacturer Harry Karl.
 They initially married in September 1947.
 After McDonald suffered several miscarriages, the couple adopted two children, Denice and Harrison.
 They separated in August 1954 and were divorced that November.
 Shortly thereafter, the couple announced that they would remarry.
 By January 1955 however, McDonald claimed that plans to remarry were "all off" because she discovered she was allergic to Karl.
 Despite this claim, McDonald and Karl remarried in Arizona in June 1955.
 They separated in March 1956 and, in May, Karl filed for divorce claiming that McDonald had beat him, causing him "grievous mental suffering".
 At the time of their separation, McDonald was pregnant with the couple's first biological child.
 Karl dropped the divorce suit in June.
 In July, McDonald filed for divorce from Karl and was granted an interlocutory divorce decree later that month but their divorce was never finalized.
-Their daughter, Tina Marie, was born in September 1956.
+Their daughter Tina Marie was born in September 1956.
 During their separation, McDonald dated Michael Wilding.
 McDonald and Karl reconciled again in 1957 but separated again in December 1957.
 They divorced for good on April 16, 1958.
-Karl would go on to marry actress Debbie Reynolds.
+Karl later married actress Debbie Reynolds.